mocar27/MIMUW/III semester/plt1/README.md

 # Programming languages and tools 1

-Full description of every task is available inside every directory (content of the tasks is available only in Polish).
+Full description of every task is available inside each directory (content of the tasks is available only in Polish).